cmmid/cmmid.github.io/topics/covid19/_posts/2020-06-29-routine-surveillance.md

 ---

 # add the title of your project
-title: Designing a multi-layered surveillance approach to detecting SARS-CoV-2: A modelling study
+title: "Designing a multi-layered surveillance approach to detecting SARS-CoV-2: A modelling study"

 description: We evaluated routine surveillance/ testing strategies that can act as early warning systems in China.